 Observe their daily compliance operations such as I-9 filing, LCA posting, and PAF management.

-Conduct skill-based assessments like quizzes, scenario-based questions, and short compliance exercises to check their knowledge and understanding
+Conduct skill-based assessments, such as quizzes and scenario-based questions.
+Use short compliance exercises to check their knowledge and understanding.

 STEP 2: Develop a comprehensive training plan

-Once you have identified your team’s skill gaps, create a detailed plan that focuses on skill development, process improvement, and compliance reinforcement measures.
+After spotting your team's skill gaps, make a clear plan.
+This plan should focus on skill development, improving processes, and reinforcing compliance.
 Set weekly or monthly targets to monitor progress regularly.

 Your training plan should include: